navtej21/superjoin_intern_assingment/README.md

 > Total non-current assets (₹40,934.01M) + Total current assets
 > (₹43,360.82M) = Total assets (₹84,294.83M).

-(The same pattern independently fires three more times in this corpus — total liabilities, the IPO's fresh-issue + offer-for-sale = total offer size, and finance income totals — demonstrating the check generalises rather than being tuned to one filing.)
+(The same pattern independently fires several more times in this corpus — total liabilities, the IPO's fresh-issue + offer-for-sale = total offer size, finance income totals, and two separate forex-reserve reconciliations — demonstrating the check generalises rather than being tuned to one filing.)

 **Context-reconcilable — basis difference.** Two values differ, but a stated accounting basis explains the gap: